twilio/react-native-twilio-video-webrtc/README.md

 ```

 - `TwilioVideo` / is responsible for connecting to rooms, events delivery and camera/audio.
-- `TwilioVideoLocalView` / is responsible local camera feed view
+- `TwilioVideoLocalView` / is responsible for the local camera feed
-- `TwilioVideoParticipantView` / is responsible remote peer's camera feed view
+- `TwilioVideoParticipantView` / is responsible for a remote peer's camera feed

-In the [Example App](./ExampleApp/) you can see all the above api being used

-## Run the Example Application

-To run the example application:

-- Move to the ExampleApp directory: `cd ExampleApp`
-- Install node dependencies: `yarn install`
-- Install iOS dependencies: `cd ios && pod install`
-- Open the workspace and run the app: `open ExampleApp.xcworkspace`
-- Add your Twilio access token to `src/access-token.ts` before launching the app
+The [Example App](./ExampleApp/) provides an example how the Video React Native SDK can be used.
+Please check out the Example App's [README](./ExampleApp/README.md) for more details.

 ## License